 “When you pray, do not be like the hypocrites, who love to stand and pray in the synagogues and on street corners so that others may see them.
 Amen, I say to you, they have received their reward.
 But when you pray, go to your inner room, close the door, and pray to your Father in secret.
 And your Father who sees in secret will repay you.

 “When you fast, do not look gloomy like the hypocrites.
 They neglect their appearance, so that they may appear to others to be fasting.
 Amen, I say to you, they have received their reward.
 But when you fast, anoint your head and wash your face, so that you may not appear to be fasting, except to your Father who is hidden.
 And your Father who sees what is hidden will repay you.” sees what is hidden will repay you.”
-(Matthew 6:1-6, 16-18, the Gospel reading for Ash Wednesday)
+(Matthew 6:1-6, 16-18)

 And speaking of the season, it doesn't necessarily start right away.
 The traditional Roman calendar precedes Lent with three Sundays collectively known as "Septuagesima" (literally "seventy days" but actually "within the octave of seventy days").
 They were termed "Septuagesima Sunday," "Sexagesima Sunday," and "Quinquagesima Sunday," respectively.
 As with Lent, the priest wears violet vestments, the Gloria is not sung, and the Tract replaces the Alleluia before the Gospel.
 But unlike Lent, the musical accompaniment is not restricted, and flowers and other suitable decor can be placed on the reredos behind the altar, as normally done during the year.